YonathanGuez/nodejs-react-paypal-sdk-invoice/README.md

-# Example How to Use API Paypal with 2 differents Library Nodejs
+# Example How to Use PayPal Checkout API SDK for NodeJS V1 and V2

 ## V1 paypal-rest-sdk: